Étienne CadestinFounder & Global CEO (U.K.)

 Juliette is part of Generation T, a Belgian network of young people working towards a sustainable society.
 In her spare time, she enjoys reading, travelling and discovering new cultures.

-Mélanie joined Longevity in 2019 as a Sustainability and Energy Analyst.
+Mélanie joined Longevity in 2019 as a Sustainability and Energy Analyst and is now a Sustainability and Energy Consultant.
 She graduated from the Swiss Federal Institute of Technology in Lausanne in 2015 in Environmental Sciences and Engineering.

 She began her career in the construction sector as an engineer in the field of green building design and energy saving.
 For 3 years, she performed building audit and concept for both, new construction and renovation.
 She worked closely with local authorities, certificate accreditors and contractors to identify best sustainable solutions in order to reduce carbon emissions for the built environment.